f1rpo/DraftCiv4GameplayChanges/readme.txt

-Draft of balance/historicity changes for the AdvCiv mod.
-Dec2018
+Draft of balance and historicity changes for the AdvCiv mod of Civ 4 BtS.
+Unlikely to be implemented (parts of it, maybe).
 **************************************************************************

-tech-tree.pdf: The proposed tech tree stat-changes.pdf: All other stat changes (units, buildings ...)
+tech-tree.pdf: The proposed tech tree stat-changes.pdf: All other changes to game data (units, buildings ...)
 Rationales in footnotes

 Those specific changes should be accompanied by the following general rule changes not fully covered by the PDFs: